-In physical space, each model can be written as two separate systems, one of them accounting for the vortical component of the solution, and the other one describing the evolutions of the waves.
-This can be done by using the systems (3.4) and (3.5)and selecting only certain classes of nonlinear interactions.
-For instance, the vortical component in the PPG model can only be influenced by vortical-vortical $(s_k s_p s_q)$ 000) and vortical-wave nonlinear products $(s_k s_p s_q = 00\pm)$ and $(s_k s_p s_q = 0\pm0)$.
+In physical space, each model can be written as two separate systems, one accounting for the vortical component of the solution, and the other describing the evolution of the waves.
+This can be done by using the systems (3.4) and (3.5) and selecting only certain classes of nonlinear interactions.
+For instance, the vortical component in the

+PPG model can only be influenced by vortical-vortical $(s_k s_p s_q = 000)$ and vortical- wave nonlinear products $(s_k s_p s_q = 00\pm)$ and $(s_k s_p s_q = 0\pm 0)$.
 The wave component on the other hand is evolved by vortical-vortical nonlinear products $(s_k s_p s_q = \pm 00)$.
-As previously noted, the next-order model of Muraki et al. (1999) is closely related to a slaved version of the PPG model, and there is a similar relation between the potential vorticity inversion model of McIntyre & Norton (2000) and the PPG model for the rotating shallow water equations (Remmel & Smith 2009).
+As previously noted, the next-order model of Muraki et al. (1999) is closely related to a slaved version of the PPG model, and there is a similar relation between the PV-inversion model of McIntyre & Norton (2000) and the PPG model for the rotating shallow-water equations (RS09).